Naos3y/MovieApp-Backend/README.md

 - **Security:** Spring Security with JWT
 - **Frontend:** React (not yet developed)

+## Endpoints added so far

+- **Add a movie** - Allows authenticated users to insert a new movie into their movie list.
+- **Check saved movies** - Enables authenticated users to view the movies they have previously added to their account.

 ## How to Run the Project

 ### Prerequisites